White-Oak/arch-setup-for-dummies/guide.md

   1. Plasma: `sudo pacman -S plasma yakuake dolphin gtk-theme-orion`
   2. XFCE: `sudo pacman -S xfce4`
 3. `sudo systemctl enable sddm.service`
-4. `sudo systemctl enable NetworkManager`
+4. `sudo systemctl enable NetworkManager` only if you connect through Wi-Fi
   1. `sudo pacman -S NetworkManager` if it is not installed yet.
 5. `sudo reboot`
 6. Login under your user.
 Use networks applet on Plasma panel to configure network.